 EMDR is an exciting form of therapy because it helps you heal your trauma from a neurological level.
 EMDR helps you know in a very felt sense, the reality of what happened.
 For example, some folks who have survived trauma may, at a cognitive level, know that they are not to blame for what happened, but they do not believe this at a deep, felt sense.
 EMDR works to help integrate, or join, these two beliefs so that you can deeply know you are not to blame for your trauma.

 For those who are interested in the biology of EMDR, it works very much like the REM stage of sleep.
 You may know that when we sleep, we enter a stage of sleep called Rapid Eye Movement.
 During this stage, our brain is integrating our memories and storing them in longterm memory.
 Unfortunately, after trauma we sometimes get locked out of doing this and can’t properly store our memories into our longterm storage.
 This is what produces all the distressing symptoms we associate with trauma, PTSD and anxiety.
 During EMDR, we are recreating rapid eye movements while consciously directing the processing.
 This allows us to store the memories in the past where they belong, rather than feeling like we are still currently living through the traumatic incident.

 EMDR is backed by The American Psychiatric Association, The Department of Veterans Affairs & Department of Defence, and The World Health Organization as effective form of trauma and PTSD treatment.

-If you think that EMDR could be the right fit for you, our counsellors Cecile and Shayla are trained in EMDR and they are excited to help you put your trauma in the past.
+If you think that EMDR could be the right fit for you, our counsellors Cecile, Shayla and Charlotte are trained in EMDR and they are excited to help you put your trauma in the past.